useraid/EWatch/docs.md

 - Breakout to I2C or a few GPIO pins

 *Note* - These iterations are for the ESP8266 EWatch, I am working on a EWatchPro based on ESP32 which is built with these in mind beforehand.

+## Contribution
+If you want to contribute, you can help out by find more ICs that are compatible with current footprints and create an Issue so that i can go over it.